 Apple cider vinegar cures hiccups

 Take a teaspoonful of apple cider vinegar; its sour taste could stop a hiccup in its tracks.
 One teen took the hiccup remedy further and created a lollipop that includes apple cider vinegar, which she says “cancels out the message to hiccup” by overstimulating the nerves in the throat responsible for the spasms.
-(Find out how to take an apple cider vinegar bath to reap even more of its benefits.)
+The benefits of apple cider vinegar go beyond your internal health.
+Here are 7 reasons to soak in an apple cider vinegar bath and reap even more benefits.

 Apple cider vinegar soothes a sore throat